 - Buckled or structured carriers: These include ones that go on your chest and the baby backpacks you see some people wearing.
 These are easy to use and are ergonomically designed for babies.

-While they may look deceptively simple, baby carriers are well-thought out, right down to the ergonomics.
+While they may look deceptively simple, the best baby carriers are well-thought out, right down to the ergonomics.

 To avoid buying a product that does your baby more harm than good, you should look over this list of what to consider before making your purchase.